 Naturally, this would follow my frisky student story.
 Students were the doorways to the culture I wanted to explore.
 They lived in the city where I had just begun living.
 They spoke the language that I wanted to speak.
 They frequented the places I wanted to frequent.
 As a foreigner, my students enriched my experience in Santiago.
-The business English classroom is fairly informal in Chile; even I had, on occasion, thrown back a cocktail or two at lunch during the week.
+The business English classroom is fairly informal in Chile; even I had, on occasion, thrown back a cocktail or two at lunch during the week (knowing very well that I shouldn’t gorge too much alcohol or risk landing in a Ft Lauderdale rehab).
 The reality of me doing the same in Dallas during my thirty-minute break makes me audibly laugh to myself.
 No matter how relaxed and simply fun students may be, eventually, lines have to be drawn in and outside the classroom.

 As a freshly arrived gringa, I assumed that since I would be teaching adults, they would show up on time, do their homework, speak in turn, etc. Wrong.
 I realized that my elementary days bustling around the playground are mirrored in adult life.
 In other words, we do not change all that much.
 Very quickly I learned that not having a clear idea of what would happen in the classroom usually ended up in unruly conversations that sometimes included students showcasing their knowledge of English racial slurs.
 Clear-cut classroom rules and expectations addressed at the beginning of the session make for smoother lessons.
 As far as socializing outside of the classroom, the best policy is to wait.
 Wait until they are no longer students.
 Getting wasted with the person that provides the money that pays the bills is usually not the best idea in the long run.
 Also, it can be slightly awkward reviewing subject pronouns with the guy you saw snorting cocaine at a club the night before.

 Enforce Your Cancellation Policy